davwheat/gemini-push-port/README.md

 variable in flat files organised into directories by year, month and day.
 For example, a message received on 19 September 2025 at 16:45 will be stored in `${PUSH_PORT_DUMP_WORKDIR}/2025/09/19/16.pport`.

-Every minute, the service will attempt to push the current hour and previous hour's flat files to the configured S3-compatible storage.
+Every minute, the service will attempt to upload the current hour and previous hour's flat files (gzipped) to the configured S3-compatible storage.
 Every hour, the service will attempt to delete flat files older than one week so that it doesn't fill up your local disk.
 Intervals for both of these tasks can be configured within `src/main.go`.

 ## Deployment